wolfpaulus/static-site-generator/README.md

 *.pyc
 ```

+## 7. Triggering a rebuild/republish of the website upon changes to the GitHub repository

 The idea is that everytime a repo change is detected, `Site_Generator("context.json").generate_site()` is run.
-TO prepare for this, I added the following to the `main.py` script:
+To prepare for that, I added this at the bottom of the `main.py` script:

 ```python
 if __name__ == "__main__":
     Site_Generator("context.json").generate_site()
 ```

-Since I'm not checking in the _virtual environment_ ./.venv/, running `main.py` remotely would certainly fail, due to the missing 3rd party modules.Providing a `requirements.txt` file avaoids those problems:
+Running the main.py script remotely, requires a `requirements.txt` file that contains all the 3rd party modules that were _pip installed_ along the way.
+E.g.:

 ```text
 jinja2
 markdown
 Pygments
 ```

 Now it's time to add everything to git, commit, and push.
-Everything is in place now to build and host the site at [Cloudflare](https://www.cloudflare.com)
+It's all in place now to build and host the site at [Cloudflare](https://www.cloudflare.com)

-## 8. The public website should load really fast, but hosting should cost very little.
+## 8. Fast, Cost-Effective Hosting with Cloudflare Pages

+Deploy your site using Cloudflare Pages for fast and cost-effective hosting.
+Follow the instructions on [Cloudflare Pages](https://developers.cloudflare.com/pages/) to connect your GitHub repository and deploy the site.
-Here is a link to Cloudflare's [Pages Git integration guide](https://developers.cloudflare.com/pages/get-started/git-integration/)

-Login to Cloudflare and navigate to "Workers & Pages"
+Specifically, here is a link to Cloudflare's [Pages Git integration guide](https://developers.cloudflare.com/pages/get-started/git-integration/).
+After logging in to Cloudflare and navigating to _"Workers & Pages"_, I did the following:

 1. Click the __Create__ button
 1. Click on the __Pages__ tab
 1. Click the __Connect to Git__ button